Self-care’s become the new thing.

 If there’s something in your environment that is stealing your joy, it’s up to you to get rid of it.

 Sounds harsh, especially if it’s a friend of yours, but remember, you need to be your own best friend first.
 If being your own friend and someone else’s cannot happen simultaneously, it’s your duty to choose you.
-Block ‘em on your phone, Snapchat, Instagram, walk down a different hallway between classes, and sit at a different lunch table.
+Block ‘em on your phone, Snapchat, Instagram, change up your routines, whatever it takes to scrub that toxicity out of your life.